Ideas-on-Stage/ideasonstage.com/content/news/2022-11-01-3_ways_to_communicate_data_more_effectively.en.md

 If you enjoyed this article, I would love to hear your feedback.
 Feel free to comment or get in touch.
 If you know a colleague or friend who might benefit from some presentation tips, please share the article with them.

-How confident are you and your team with your own presentation skills?
-If you want to assess your ability to follow the key principles of powerful presentations, please take the **[Confident Presenter Scorecard.](https://presentationscorecard.scoreapp.com/)**

-By answering simple Yes/No questions, you’ll get an instant score plus suggestions for improvement.
+If you want to become a more confident presenter, take the **[Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/)**.
+Answer simple Yes/No questions, get an instant score plus suggestions for improvement.
 It takes less than 3 minutes.
-Once you complete the scorecard, you’ll also get a free pdf copy of our best-selling book **Business Presentation Revolution.**
+Once you complete the scorecard, you’ll receive a free pdf copy of my best-selling book **Confident Presenter**.